djDAOjones/generative-animation-01/pixel art generator/README.md

 - `.venv/` — Python virtual environment (auto-created)
 - `requirements.txt` — List of pinned Python dependencies
 - `Thread Maps Lookup.csv` — Color palette lookup for quantization
-- `exports/` — Output directory for generated images and grid exports
+- `exports/` — Output directory for generated images and grid exports.
+All grid outputs are saved here, and intermediate files are automatically cleaned up.

+## Grid Output Cleanup
+Intermediate files like `grid_flexgrid_combined_page*.png` are automatically cleaned up after each batch or single gridder run, ensuring a tidy output directory.

 ## Restarting After Reboot or Closing IDE
 1. Open a terminal and navigate to the project directory.